-Generalization of Jayakumar and Sankaran (2016) distribution using GPUD approach
+Generalization of Jayakumar and Sankaran (2016) distribution using the GPUD approach

 After showing the characteristics of the GPUD family, we will see below how this new approach provides greater versatility in modeling specific statistical applications and data analysis, which has allowed us to generalize the results obtained by Jayakumar and Sankaran (2016).
-From these authors' perspectives, they introduce what call Generalized Uniform Distribution (GUD), where the parameters (α, θ) are considered.
+These authors introduce what they call Generalized Uniform Distribution (GUD), where the parameters (α, θ) are considered.
 The survival function reported by the same authors is based on the truncated negative binomial distribution, which allowed generalizing the Marshall and Olkin (1997) model as shown below,